CPP: The Care Package Project Comes to a Close

 - What Happens to My Ongoing Donation?

-All donors will be notified about the transition from the Care Package Project.
-In that correspondence, we have given a time frame that will allow donors to transfer the beneficiary of their donations to the Warrior Support Team.
-We encourage the transition from the Care Package Project to the Warrior Support Team because both programs share the benefit of helping service members directly.
-WST addresses one of the most difficult challenges that our veterans face, yet the issue is the most unacknowledged by the public.
+All donors will be notified about the closure of the Care Package Project (CPP).
+For those of you who have donated funds to the CPP over the years and would like to continue assisting our men and women in uniform, we encourage you to switch your donation recipient from the Care Package Project to the Warrior Support Team (WST).
+Like the CPP, the WST directly benefits service members by addressing some of the most difficult, yet unacknowledged, challenges that our veterans face in Post-traumatic stress and reintegration into civilian society.
 We hope that our donors will continue their contributions once the men and women they've supported overseas finally come home.

 - What happened to the Donation I made After the Final Pack Day on July 18th?